 This inexpensive water bottle filter is not designed to refill other containers.
 Buy an expensive pump filter for that.
 But, if you want a way to take a quick drink from contaminated ground water this works great!
 You can order them right here:

-is so high quality and so easy to use, it now makes it possible to easily record HD videos of our own hunts, even solo.
+A GoPro video camera is so high quality and so easy to use, it now makes it possible to easily record HD videos of our own hunts, even solo.
 I taped my five yard elk kill in 2013 with the small camera on my GoPro head strap.
 You can see the video on this page.
 I had it set on a lower quality, so it is grainy in the early morning light.
 Set it to "30fps and 1080" for better results, according to my son, who is a media arts professional.

 Keep in mind that mounting it on the stabilizer results in the camera pointing at the ground after the shot, because of proper follow through.